louisevanderlith/db/README.md

 * Reduced usage of 'interface{}' as params
 * Databases operate on a single Context (Ctx)
 * Simplified reading when working with multiple databases. [dbName].Ctx.[tableName].[operation]
+* Soft delete only.
+The `Deleted` column's value will be set to true.

+### Note
-### This project was built for use with PostgreSQL.
+This project was built for use with PostgreSQL, and is tested as such.
+Currently 'postgre' is hard coded as the database provider, but this can be changed as any provider supported by beego/orm can be used.

 ## Installation
 * Ensure PostrgreSQL is installed. (version 9.6 & above)